Anne, Queen of Great Britain: Two-party politics

 The division within the ministry came to a head on 8 February 1708, when Godolphin and the Marlboroughs insisted that the Queen had to either dismiss Harley or do without their services.
 When the Queen seemed to hesitate, Marlborough and Godolphin refused to attend a cabinet meeting.
 Harley attempted to lead business without his former colleagues, and several of those present including Charles Seymour, Duke of Somerset refused to participate until they returned.
 Her hand forced, the Queen dismissed Harley.

+A fresco at Hampton Court Palace depicts Queen Anne as Justice, holding a sword and scales, surrounded by personified virtues.
+Britannia and Neptune are shown crowning her.

 The following month, Anne's Catholic half-brother, James Francis Edward Stuart, attempted to land in Scotland with French assistance in an attempt to establish himself as king.
 Anne withheld royal assent from the Scottish Militia Bill 1708 in case the militia raised in Scotland was disloyal and sided with the Jacobites.
 She was the last British sovereign to veto a parliamentary bill, although her action was barely commented upon at the time.
 The invasion fleet never landed and was chased away by British ships commanded by Sir George Byng.
 As a result of the Jacobite invasion scare, support for the Tories fell and the Whigs were able to secure a majority in the 1708 British general election.